chromium/chromium/ash/test/pixel/test_failure_triage.md

 The only difference in the pixel test code should be the revision number.

 Submit your new CL and wait for LGTM from the test owner.

-## 5. Conclusion

-This document has provided instructions on how to handle `ash_pixeltests` failures.
-If you have any questions, please reach out to
-//ash/test/pixel/OWNERS.